2023 Most Popular Nursing Master's Degree Schools in Florida

 Of the 131 students majoring in nursing at FIU, 28% are male and 72% are female.

-Full Nursing at Florida International University Report
+Read full report on Nursing at Florida International University

 Of the 111 students majoring in nursing at Keiser University - Ft Lauderdale, 30% are male and 70% are female.

 Florida Atlantic University did quite well in this year’s ranking of the most popular places for nursing students to get a master’s degree.
 It came in at #8 on the list.
-Located in the city of Boca Raton, FAU is a public school with a fairly large student population.
+Located in the small city of Boca Raton, FAU is a public school with a fairly large student population.

 Of the 104 students majoring in nursing at FAU, 10% are male and 90% are female.